appscode/third-party-tools/storage/minio/README.md

 # Deploy TLS Secured Minio Server in Kubernetes

 [Minio](https://minio.io/) is an open source object storage server compatible with [Amazon S3](https://aws.amazon.com/s3/) cloud storage service.
-You can deploy Minio server in docker container, locally, in a Kubernetes cluster, Microsoft Azure, GCP etc.
+You can deploy Minio server in docker container, locally, Kubernetes cluster, Microsoft Azure, GCP etc.

 This tutorial will show you how to deploy a TLS secured Minio server in Kubernetes.
-This will also show you how to access this TLS secured Minio server both from inside and outside the Kubernetes cluster.
+This will also show you how to access this TLS secured Minio server both from inside and outside of the Kubernetes cluster.

 >You will find official guides for using Minio server at [here](https://docs.minio.io/).

 ## Before You Begin

-At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 To keep things isolated, we will use a separate namespace called `demo` throughout this tutorial.